 The High Cost of Credit Card Debt

-A Look at the Average Credit Card Debt By State
+A Look at the Average Credit Card Debt by State

 Tactics for Paying Off Credit Card Debt

-Transferring to a balance transfer credit card can make it easier to pay off high-interest rate balances.
-The best balance transfer credit cards have long zero percent interest promotional periods and even extend the promotional rate to new purchases.
+Consolidating debt with a balance transfer credit card can make it easier to pay off high interest rate balances.
+The best balance transfer credit cards have long 0% interest promotional periods and even extend the promotional rate to new purchases.